UPPMAX/uppmax_intro_python/docs/morning_session/working_with_python_scripts.md

 ### Exercise 1: create a Python script

-- Learning objectives:
+!!!- info "Learning objectives"

     - to use a text editor in the terminal
     - to create, edit and save a file in the terminal
     - to create a trivial Python script to work on

 On Rackham, create a file called `hello_world.py`, using a text editor or Linux commands.